Vectorial1024/transmutation/README.md

 composer run-script test
 ```

-## Relationship with `alof_lib`
+## Relationship with `alof-lib`
-`alof_lib` does the dirty work and ensures the correctness of ALO functions, while this library provides an easy-to-use API for ALO processing.
+`alof-lib` does the dirty work and ensures the correctness of ALO functions, while this library provides an easy-to-use API for ALO processing.

 [packagist-url]: https://packagist.org/packages/vectorial1024/transmutation
 [packagist-stats-url]: https://packagist.org/packages/vectorial1024/transmutation/stats